Richard Wesley, 1st Baron Mornington

 Richard Colley Wesley, 1st Baron Mornington (c.
-1690 – 31 January 1758) was an Irish peer, best remembered as the grandfather of Arthur Wellesley, 1st Duke of Wellington.
+1690 – 31 January 1758) was an Irish peer best known for being the grandfather of Arthur Wellesley, 1st Duke of Wellington.

 Biography

 Richard Colley (as he was christened) was born around 1690, the son of Henry Colley (died 1719) and Mary, daughter of Sir William Ussher.
 Wesley had a notable younger brother: Henry Colley (died 1723).
-He graduated from Trinity College, Dublin with a BA in 1711 and an MA in 1714 and an N.F.P. on 6 July 1740 as Richard Colley.
+He graduated from Trinity College, Dublin with a BA in 1711 and an MA in 1714 as Richard Colley.
 In the intervening year he held the office of Chamberlain of the Court of Exchequer (Ireland).

 On 23 September 1728 Colley inherited the estates of Dangan and Mornington, in County Meath, on the death of his cousin, Garret Wesley.
 (Note: In his Tour in Ireland (1752) Richard Pococke described Dangan Castle, Mornington's home, as follows: "We soon after came to Dangan the seat of Lord Mornington situated on a most beautiful flat, with an Amphitheater of hills rising round it, one over another, in a most beautiful manner; at the lower end is a very large piece of water, at one corner of which is an Island, it is a regular fortification, there is a ship a sloop and boats on the water, and a yard for building; the hill beyond it, is improved into a beautiful wilderness: on a round hill near the house is a Temple, and the hills round are adorned with obelisks: Pillars and some buildings, altogether the most beautiful thing I ever saw".(Pococke 2010)) Less than two months later on 15 November 1728 he legally changed his surname to Wesley.

 Between 1729 and 1746 Wesley represented Trim in the Irish House of Commons.
 He was High Sheriff of Meath in 1734 and he was created Baron Mornington in the Peerage of Ireland on 9 July 1746.